Karin Mack: Life and career

 Mack was born in Vienna in 1940, and was married to Friedrich Achleitner (1962-1972).
-Before completing her studies in the history of art and Italian at the University of Vienna, she worked as an photographer of architecture till 1978.
+Before completing her studies in the history of art and Italian at the University of Vienna, she worked as a photographer of architecture till 1978.
 She did several documentaries based on the art and culture of Vienna till 1980.
 From 1977 to 1982, she was involved in the group "Intakt" (International Action Group for Women Artists) to improve the situation of women artists.

 In 1994, Mack moved to the Netherlands, where she lived until 2005.
 Since 2008, she has been a member of the Lower Austrian photo and media initiative Fluss and the Künstlerhaus Wien.
 Between 2014 and 2018, she has served as a Curator for several exhibitions including, "Buchstaben, Worte, Texte in fotografischen Bildern", "Experiment Analog", and "Ultima Thule/ Island als Naration."
 She works as a freelance photo artist, author, and curator in Vienna.